 So what are these ‘skills for life’?
 Research shows that PBL teaches you to:

-In PBL you decide, together with your fellow group members, what knowledge you will need
+In PBL you decide in groups what knowledge you will need

 You engage actively with the subject matter, enabling you to absorb it better